difference between bolsheviks and mensheviks

 In conclusion, the Bolsheviks and Mensheviks were two factions within the Russian Social Democratic Labor Party that had different backgrounds, organizational structures, tactics, and outcomes.
 The key differences between the two factions ultimately led to the Bolsheviks gaining power during the October Revolution and the establishment of a socialist government in Russia.

-See also difference between plant and animal
+See also difference between apple watches

 Table difference between bolsheviks and mensheviks